The Symbols of Ireland and their Significance in the Irish Culture Explained

 The Armor Laundress

 There is one more depiction of the Banshee in the folklore.
 But, this time, it stems from the Scottish folklore.
 The Scottish mythology states that the Banshee appeared near rivers as a washerwoman.
 She usually sat there washing blood-stained attires that belonged to soon-to-die soldiers.
 Men who got to see the Banshee around the rivers knew they wouldn’t survive the battle.
-Going back to the bird-like theory, the Banshee has actually appeared in many tales in the form of animals.
-This included a weasel, hare, or a crow.
+Going back to the bird-like theory, the Banshee has actually appeared in many tales in the form of other animals.
+This included a weasel and a hare.

 Opinions regarding the creature’s behaviour vary, but it’s still deemed to be a sign of bad luck.
 They have often been associated with Halloween.